nidhigurukumar/rl-portfolio-optimization/README.md

-# REINFORCEMENT LEARNING Portfolio Project: ACADEMIC PROJECT
+# QuantRL: Deep Reinforcement Learning for Financial Portfolio Management

 This project uses **Deep Reinforcement Learning** (DQN, A2C, PPO) for macro index portfolio optimization on your 34-year stock dataset.